aanchalanshika/shipglobal-data-analyst-assignment/README.md

 - If Streamlit fails to start due to port in use, pass `--server.port 8502`.
 - If your Excel file is large, the app may take time to load.
 For production, switch to preprocessed CSV or a database.

-## Next steps I can help with

-1. Push this workspace to your GitHub repo from here (I will generate the git commands; I won't push without your confirmation).
-2. Create a Dockerfile in the repo and test-build it locally.
-3. Configure Streamlit Community Cloud deployment and set secrets.
-4. Add a GitHub Actions workflow to auto-deploy on push.

-If you'd like, tell me which next step to do and I will proceed.